moding-il/bizdoc.core/README.md

 }]
 ```

-The rules are *axis* like expression, and can declare range, array of values or mask.
+_Conditions_ and _Projections_ are *axis* like expression, and can declare range, array of values or a mask.

-By default, combinations are stored in _BizDoc.Combinations_ table.
-You can override CombinationsAsync() in the cube backend to populate combinations from a different source, such as a 3rd party app.

 #### Supporting view modes